GitHub Agentic Workflows

 Section titled “Project Status Updates (create-project-status-update:)”

 Creates status updates on GitHub Projects boards to communicate progress, findings, and trends.
 Status updates appear in the project’s Updates tab and provide a historical record of execution.
-Requires PAT or GitHub App token (GH_AW_PROJECT_GITHUB_TOKEN)-default GITHUB_TOKEN lacks Projects v2 access.
+Requires a write-capable PAT or GitHub App token (project token authentication); default GITHUB_TOKEN lacks Projects v2 access.

 safe-outputs: